aliakbarlive/healthcare/README.md

 We make it easy to get the current user or group-manager, use these functions, **do not** call the underlying APIs yourself.

+## Production/Non‐production

+The following hosts are considered non‐production:

+* localhost
+* staging.myhealthily.com
+* develop.myhealthily.com

 Everything else is considered “production” per this document and code that interprets configuration based on this parameter.

-## Configuring Backend
+## Configuring Pharaoh

 For locahost builds (only) you can set `REACT_APP_PHARAOH`, eg:

     REACT_APP_PHARAOH=http://localhost:8080 npm start

-Otherwise Backend is determined based on hostname.
+Otherwise Pharaoh is determined based on hostname.

 ## Configuring the White-Label